karlvr/openapi-generator-plus/packages/cli/README.md

 making templates more powerful and easy to customise.
 Handlebars also supports custom helpers to put more capability into templates, such as case transformations.

+## Operation grouping

+API operations are grouped by the generator module.
+The usual mode of operation is to work out the name of the group by:

+1. A vendor extension `x-group` on the operation or path.
+2. The first tag on the operation.
+3. The first path component.

 ## Building

 See [OpenAPI Generator+](https://github.com/karlvr/openapi-generator-plus) for more information.